 These days, all of our classes are in Las Vegas, NV.
 The reason for this is that Las Vegas is generally the least expensive city for everyone in the United States to visit.
 There’s also lots of fun things to do before and after the class, or for your family members to do if you are attending without them.
 Here is our current schedule:

-- No other classes scheduled at this time
+- No classes are scheduled at this time.

 What is included

 - Lifetime membership in the Log Home Builders Association

 - Free lifetime technical support for your build is available 24/7 on our online forums